Islamic Government: Providing justice

-For this reason Khomeini declines "to go into details" on such things as "how the penal provisions of the law are to be implemented".
+For this reason, Khomeini declines "to go into details" on such things as "how the penal provisions of the law are to be implemented".

 Required by Islam

-In addition to the reasons above offered for why the guardianship of the jurist would function much better than secular non-Islamic government, Khomeini also gives much space to doctrinal reasons that (he argues) establish proof that the rule of jurists is required by Islam.
+In addition to the reasons above on why the guardianship of the jurist is superior to secular non-Islamic government, Khomeini also gives much space to doctrinal reasons that (he argues) establish proof that the rule of jurists is required by Islam.

 No sacred texts of Shia (or Sunni) Islam include a straightforward statement that the Muslim community should be ruled over by Islamic jurists or Islamic scholars.
-Traditionally, Shia Islam follows a pivotal Shi'i hadith where the Prophet Muhammad passed down his power to command Muslims to his cousin Ali ibn Abi Talib, the first of twelve "Imams".
-His descendents carry of a line of rulers (though they were never in a position to actually rule) that stopped with the occultation of the last Imam, Muhammad al-Mahdi, in 939 CE (see: Muhammad al-Mahdi#Birth and early life according to Twelver Shi'a).
-Shia jurists have tended to stick to one of three approaches to the state: cooperated with it, try to influence policies by becoming active in politics, or most commonly, remaining aloof from it.
+Traditionally, Shia Islam follows a pivotal Shi'i hadith where Muhammad passed down his power to command Muslims to his cousin Ali ibn Abi Talib, the first of twelve descendants of Ali who are the"Imams" Twelve Shi'i Islam.
+This line of descendants were the legitimate rulers of Islam, though never in a position to actually rule, and the line stopped with the occultation (disappearance) of the last Imam, Muhammad al-Mahdi, in 939 CE (see: Muhammad al-Mahdi#Birth and early life according to Twelver Shi'a).
+While waiting for the reappearance of that Twelfth Imam, Shia jurists have tended to stick to one of three approaches to the state: cooperating with it, trying to influence policies by becoming active in politics, or most commonly, remaining aloof from it.